datarootsio/tutorial-face-mask-detection/README.md

   3. To evaluate the performance of `RetinaFace` model, run `scripts/face-detection-evaluation.ipynb` model.
   4. To evaluate the complete pipeline, run `scripts/pipeline-evaluation.ipynb` notebook.
 Note that this requires that you have previously run `scripts/face-detection-evaluation.ipynb`, as it relies on the cropped faces produced by the face detector that are produced there.
   5. Run `predict.ipynb` to run entire pipeline and see an example output of face mask detection model.

-## Getting Started for Calling Deployed Face Mask Detection Model in
+## Getting Started for Calling Deployed Face Mask Detection Model
+The model has been deployed in [dploy.ai](dploy.ai) platform.
+By making a REST call, you can provide your image and get the prediction response.

+For more details about REST call, please visit this link <(ADD DPLOY.AI) LINK>

 ## Contact
 [Do you have any questions?](https://dataroots.io/contact)